 - a.
 Select the printer in the tree view of the Main window of the Infoprint Manager GUI. - b.
 See if the Type column appears in the details view.
 The Type column displays the DSS that the Infoprint printer uses. - c.
 If you don't see the Type column, use Add/Remove menu items to add it.

-Continue with step 8.

-- 8. Select the job again and click Job → Move job. - 9.
+Continue with step 9. - 9.
+Select the job again and click Job → Move job. - 10.
 In the Move Jobs dialog, select the printer that you want to print the job on.
 You can choose the same printer it was printing on before or a different one.

-If the job is accepted, it will go back into the queue and wait to be printed.
+When you release the job in step 12 below, if the job is accepted it will go back into the queue and wait to be printed.
 Depending on how many jobs are ahead of it in the queue, it may take a while for the job to print.
 If you want the job to print right away, you can either move it to the top of the queue (so it prints next) or you can change its priority (so it prints sooner, but not necessarily next).

-10. To move the job to the top of the queue, select the job in the Infoprint Manager GUI and use the Make Job First task.
-To change the priority of the job, use the Change Priority task.
+- 11. To move the job to the top of the queue, select the job in the Infoprint Manager GUI and use the Make Job First task.
+To change the priority of the job, use the Change Priority task. - 12.
+Select the job in the job window and click Job → Release.